NicolasDuponchel/TeachingAndroid/ChuckNorrisJokes/README.md

 * You are now ready to Log your first Joke in Logcat.
 Run the app and read your joke.

 > :warning: Retrofit2 requires at minimum Java 8+.
-For some reasons your code might crash with [`NoSuchMethodError: No static method metafactory`][https://stackoverflow.com/a/59448917/10030894].
+For some reasons your code might crash with [`NoSuchMethodError: No static method metafactory`][RetrofitError].
 You can fix it by switching Java8 compatibility, add following code to your Gradle :
 >```groovy
 > android {
 >    ...